• Skip to primary navigation

 If you don’t have Champagne flutes, don’t worry.
 Your typical white wine glass also works.
 White wine glasses don’t hold the bubbles as well as flutes, but that does mean it doesn’t work as a tasty vessel for our brunch cocktail.
 I’ve drank plenty of mimosas out of white wine glasses in my day and have never once felt disappointed by the experience.

-Can you make pitcher style?
+Can you make mimosas in a pitcher?

 Sure, that’s no problem.
 To easily serve a crowd, we pour our Champagne into a large pitcher.
 After the fizz subsides, we then pour in the infused orange juice and gently stir to combine.